 - Tracking evacuation status during emergencies

-These outcomes reduce the likelihood of accidents, regulatory fines, and associated liability costs.
+These outcomes reduce workplace accidents, regulatory fines, and associated liability costs

 Compliance and Audit Readiness